VijayPasuladi/todolist/README.md

   - **Sample API**
     ```
-    /todos/?status=TO%20DO
+    /todos
     ```
   - **Description**:

-    Returns a list of all todos whose status is 'TO DO'
+    Returns a list of all todos.

   - **Response**